 - Have completed 20 years of service, 10 years of which have been served in the performance of duties involving potential risks

 - Were employed on or after August 29, 1985

 Visit the Fire Services Exemplary Medal program page for program details and information on how to make a nomination.

 Fire chiefs must be nominated by the person they report to, such as the mayor or chief administrative officer of their jurisdiction.
 Self-nominations aren’t accepted.

 B.C.
 Long Service Medal

-This medal is awarded to those who have at least 25 years of paid or volunteer fire service in a community/structure fire department, to recognize their dedication and long service.
+This medal is awarded to those who have at least 25 years of paid or volunteer fire service in a community/structure fire department as a structure firefighter, to recognize their dedication and long service.

-The British Columbia Long Service bar and pin are available for every 10 years of service after the initial 25 years, so at 35 and 45 years of fire service and so on.
+The British Columbia Long Service bar and pin are available for every 10 years of service after the initial 25 years.

 Note that only one original award is issued, and replicas, replacements or additional ribbons are not provided.

-- Must have at least 25 years of fire service
+- Must have at least 25 years of cumulative service in the fire service

 - This can include a combination of paid or volunteer service in a community/structure fire department